A musician reflects on living with Semi-circular/Superior Canal Dehiscence Syndrome (SCDS)

 A few years ago I started to notice a change in my hearing.
 Weird stuff started happening.
 One day I realised the strange scratching noise I kept hearing was actually the sound of my own eyeballs.
 At gigs I’d get the sensation of falling backwards, like I was blacking out when a certain note was hit.
 My ear felt like it was stuffed with cotton wool.
 I had a constant cold but only in one side of my head.
 It was all a bit weird.
 I wondered if I was losing my mind.

 Getting diagnosed was a two year long slog of GP appointments, false trails, drugs, hearing tests, before finally MRI scans, CT scans and a thing called a VEMP test provided the answer.
-Turns out I have a very rare condition that has caused a hole to appear in the bone between my ear and my brain.
+In 2019 I was diagnosed with a very rare condition that has caused a hole to appear in the bone between my ear and my brain.
 The hole is called a dehiscence and my condition is SCDS (Semi-circular Canal Dehiscence Syndrome).
-I just have the hole on my right side, although scans showed the bone is very thin on the left so it's likely I might develop a hole on that side too.
+I just have the hole on my right side, although scans showed the bone is very thin on the left too.

 This condition was only officially discovered in the 1990s.
 Prior to that patients were thought to be delusional and referred to psychiatric care.
 But modern diagnostics like MRI scanning make it easier to detect the tiny hole with the big impact.
 As someone who makes his living through music, I need this like the proverbial hole in the head.
 It affects me in so many ways that are often hard to articulate.
 So I’ve written this blog as a means of answering the questions people have most commonly asked me.